Moecker/sdc/README.md

 # Introduction
 This repository contains the code targeting the *Behavioral Cloning Project of the Udacity Self Driving Car Nanodegree*.
 The Behavioral Cloning Project aims to copy the human control of a car in a simulator.
 It uses a Convolutional Deep Neural Network to train a model based on virtual camera images taken from the simulator's car.

-It hence shall mimik a real conceivable training task of a real car taken images from a real road.
+It can be seen as a approach to mimik a real conceivable training task of an actual car which in turn would capture real images of the road.

-The task was to:
+A summary of the task is can be wrapped into three main blocks:
-* first, record training data in simulator's training mode by driving the track yourself.
+* First, record training data in simulator's training mode by driving the track yourself.
 The actual recording of images was already built in the simulator.
-Alternatively it was possible to use training images provided by Udactiy.
+Alternatively it was possible to use training images provided by Udacity.
 I chose the latter option.
-* second, train a network using the recorded images and a csv file containing the corresponding steering angles per image.
-The networks layout was choosen free of choice.
+* Second, train a network using the recorded images and a csv file containing the corresponding steering angles per image.
+The networks layout can be choosen free of choice.
+It is suggetsable, however, to orientate on the already implemnted networks.
-* third, evaluate the autonomous driving performance in the simulator's autonomous mode.
+* Third, evaluate the autonomous driving performance in the simulator's autonomous mode.
 The simulator hereby takes the trained model and it weights to instantenly compute the correct steering angle for each frame.

 # Approach
-The approach to tackle this project was a mix of reading trough the mentioned NVidia paper, studying helpful Medium blog posts and Slack message, reading recommended articels by other SDC-lers and applying a handful of engineering try-and-error.
+The approach to tackle this project was a mix of reading trough the mentioned NVidia paper, studying helpful Medium blog posts and Slack messages, dive into recommended articels by other SDC-lers and applying a handful of engineering try-and-error.
+Instead of recording own data, I directly used the data set by Udacity, motivated by blog posts saying it is possible, though it contains way less training data as suggested by others to be a minimum.

+I divided the task into those subtasks:
+* Figure out and implement howto use a Generator
+* Read in csv and the coressponding images
+* Pre-process the images
+* Try out and implement augmentation techniques
+* Research for a applicable model and implement with keras
+* Get the autonomous driving mode to run with the model

+Before the final architecture was decided and the model well trained, a working chain was in focus.

 ## Car Recovery
-We can incorporate the left and right camera images to simulate recovery, by adding or subtracting an artificial steering angle to the center steering value according to the direction.
+As noted in the lectures, the model must be trained for recovery as it might occur that the car diverges from the "ideal" center line.
+This cna be either done by recording exact these recorver actions, or, as suggested by the NVIDIA paper, We can incorporate the left and right camera images to simulate recovery, by adding or subtracting an artificial steering angle to the center steering value according to the direction.
+This was done and is further described in the augmentation section.

 # Data Description
-As described in te exploration document [exploration.html](exploration.html), the data set consists of mainly the two inputs:
+As described in the exploration document [exploration.html](exploration.html), where I did some pre-analysis of the udacity dataset, the data set consists of basically the two inputs:
-* driving_log.csv
+* driving_log.csv with driving commands and links to images
-* images of three virtual cmaeras
+* images of three virtual cameras, left, center and right.

 The *driving_log.csv* contains logs of a training session, each recorded frame per row, structured as follow: